How can I access research classification systems and/or research topic analyses?

 OpenAlex Research Topics

-• Uses machine learning to classify research
+• Uses machine learning to assign research topics

-• Offers multiple classification levels
+• Offers multiple levels of granularity

-• More granular and flexible than traditional systems
+• More flexible than journal-based systems

-• Supports cross-disciplinary discovery and trend analysis
+• Supports cross-disciplinary and emerging topic discovery

 ANZSRC Fields of Research (FoR)